henryiii/compclass/syllabus/computational.md

 ## Topics:

-Intro to Scientific Computing (Essentials Kit - like content) Probably including basics of shell, git, python, and packaging.
-Depends a bit on whether I can run everything on OSC resources, which I’m hoping I can.
-This will mostly be “just enough” to get going, then will be included as necessary afterwords.
-This is “Essentials Kit” like content.

-#### Linear Algebra
-An introduction to vector and matrix manipulations (Numpy) and some linear algebra topics.

-#### Data manipulation and visualization
+#### Scientific computing in Python
-Moving into non-uniform data manipulation (Pandas - this is often the “R” section of similar courses) and plotting (Matplotlib).
-Quite a few examples here, such as making a selection, grouping, and categorizing.
+The course will cover basics needed for modern scientific computing, including the shell, git, python, and packaging.
+Students will learn to manipulate non-uniform data (in Pandas - this is often the “R” section of similar courses) and visualizing results (Matplotlib).
+Students will learn how to design a solution to a problem and package it for reuse by others.
+The course will also cover performance topics; students will learn to watch for slow code and optimize code performance.

-#### Integration
-Monte-carlo method, using SciPy integrators.

-#### Performance
-How to avoid slow code and optimize code performance.
-Loops vs. Vectors, brief look at adding Numba decorators to make even the “dumb” solution fast.

-#### Fitting
+#### Mathematics
+Uncertainty and error: A look at making a calculation based on physical measurements and interpreting the results.

+Linear algebra: An introduction to vector and matrix manipulations (Numpy) and some linear algebra topics.

+Differentiation and Integration:  The Monte Carlo integration method by hand, as well as using packages.

-Manually performing a linear regression, then using SciPy.Optimize [along with mention of other tools].
+Statistical distributions and fitting: Manually performing a linear regression, then using commonly used packages to perform the fitting.
 A look at correlation coefficients and visualization.

-#### FFT
-Numpy.fft

-#### How to design a solution
-A brief excursion into thinking of data as an object (a taste of OOP) and how to design a library to solve a specific problem.
-This topic will be very brief, and is intended to give the interested student an idea of what to look for and where.

-#### ML
+Differential equations and ODEs

+Fourier analysis

-A brief intro to Machine Learning, including a look at one of the toolkits for ML.
+ML: A brief intro to Machine Learning, including a look at one of the toolkits for ML.
 This is intended as a followup to the previous section, illustrating a good design, packaging conceptual ideas into ML layers.

 #### Term Project
 Students will select and solve a specific problem and present the results.

-Schedule:
+## Schedule:

 * 8-27:   Introduction to Python
 * 9-03':  Uncertainties and error